suchov/suchov.github.io/cv.md

 #### [Periodica](http://www.periodik.com.ua/) (2004 September - 2008 August) Kyiv, Ukraine

-from a trainee to Department Manager
+From a trainee to Department Manager

 - Building and leading team, through recruitment, development, and coaching